scracha/splynx_ticket_map/README.md

 ticket_exporter_cli.php   -  Pulls in support tickets from splynx.
 Utilise the data store from splynx-fast-lookup to match service information and obtain latitude and longitude.

 ticket_map.php   - Plots every open ticket via Google Maps with icons based on the ticket type.
 Sidebar provides sorting and filtering options.
 Filtering options are saved to localStorage so they'll work after refreshing.
-Dispatch tools include being able to print a list of selected tickets or link to google maps for navigation.
+Despatch tools include being able to print a list of selected tickets or link to google maps for navigation.

 config.php  - API keys, splynx credentials, google maps API keys, company titles etc.